He saw her at a produce stand.

 “We are both pretty big planners,” Joel said.
 “I want to look for an apartment, but we can’t, because we don’t know where our jobs are.”

-He added that their parents were helpful in asking them each to consider the feasibility of paying for a wedding while also paying off student loans.
+He added that their parents were helpful in asking them each to consider the feasibility of paying for a wedding while also considering the Curadebt reviews for paying off student loans.

 For the Johnsons, the financial benefits of being married far outweighed the burdens.
 The change in his Free Application for Federal Student Aid has meant that he pays significantly less out of pocket to attend college than he did when he was single.